enviodev/docs/docs/HyperIndex/supported-networks/linea.md

 ### Overview

-Envio is a modular hyper-performant data indexing solution for Arbitrum, enabling applications and developers to efficiently index and aggregate real-time and historical blockchain data.
+Envio is a modular hyper-performant data indexing solution for Linea, enabling applications and developers to efficiently index and aggregate real-time and historical blockchain data.
 Envio offers three primary solutions for indexing and accessing large amounts of data: [HyperIndex](/docs/HyperIndex/overview) (a customizable indexing framework), [HyperSync](/docs/HyperSync/overview) (a real-time indexed data layer), and [HyperRPC](/docs/HyperSync/overview-hyperrpc) (extremely fast read-only RPC).

-HyperSync accelerates the synchronization of historical data on Arbitrum, enabling what usually takes hours to sync millions of events to be completed in under a minute—up to 1000x faster than traditional RPC methods.
+HyperSync accelerates the synchronization of historical data on Linea, enabling what usually takes hours to sync millions of events to be completed in under a minute—up to 1000x faster than traditional RPC methods.

 Designed to optimize the user experience, Envio offers automatic code generation, flexible language support, multi-chain data aggregation, and a reliable, cost-effective hosted service.